carpentries/lesson-development-training/episodes/preparing.md

 ### Setup Instructions

-If your lesson requires participants to use any software, tools or data - it is worthwhile investing time now into creating clear download, installation and setup instructions for participants to follow and circulating them ahead of the workshop.
+If your lesson requires participants to use any software, tools or data, it is worthwhile investing time now into creating clear download, installation and setup instructions for participants to follow and circulating them ahead of the workshop.
 This will give you more time at the pilot for teaching the lesson as troubleshooting setup problems